 Simple Hosting does not offer a free trial or free version.
 It offers mid-range prices for its features.
 It isn’t the cheapest in the market, but its features such as Solid State Disks (SSDs) and multiple firewalls might make it worthwhile for you.

 You can pay with your PayPal balance or credit card.
-The only subscription period on offer is one year at a time, which might be too long to pay for without being able to try a service with no money-back guarantee.
+They only offer a subscription period of one year at a time, which might be too long to commit without being able to try the service with no money-back guarantee.

 Also, there’s no free domain registration/renewal.
 One good part, though, is that it provides Let’s Encrypt, which is sufficient for many websites and you won’t need to deal with constant renewal since it handles that.

 On a positive note, I like its self-support provisions.
 It provides a knowledge base with loads of tutorials.
 If you’d rather be in touch with a support agent, you can send an email or open a ticket.